Not Racing this Fall? Here are 5 Things to Do in Your Off Season

-Why: Because you have that luxury and don’t have to worry about a training plan, squeezing in long runs or curbing alcohol and dessert habits makes the idea of a mini-vacation in the fall much easier.
-Instead, relish in the fact you can stay out late, sleep in and run if you feel like it.
+Not fretting about a training plan, squeezing in long runs, or curbing alcohol and dessert habits makes the idea of a mini-vacation in the fall much easier.
+Instead, relish in the fact that you can stay out late, sleep in, and only run if you feel like it.

-Why: Because you’re a good person who likes to give back to the community that has given her so much.
-Or because it’s the best way to get in on the action without having to do the training.
+Now is the perfect time to give back to the community that has given you so much.
+It’s also a great way to get in on the action without having to do the training.
 And you might even make some new friends while you’re at it.

 Every runner should be on the other side of the water station at least once in their career.
 It’s a very uplifting and motivating experience to cheer on the runners from the sidelines, while knowing a thing or two about proper cup hand-off.

-Why: You know how stressful race day can be and having someone there to help carry your stuff, manage your car keys, gels and water can be a huge help on race morning.
+You know how stressful race day can be and having someone there to help carry your stuff, manage your car keys, gels, and water can be a huge help on race morning.
 Be that person!

 If you want to really help, study the race route and offer to be at different locations to cheer, have water or fuel or just be that familiar face at mile 20.
 Sometimes just showing up for a friend on race day goes a long way.

-Why: You may know from experience how hard it is to schedule those long training runs, so take the pressure off by offering to watch the kids or pets for a few hours in the weeks leading up to their race.
-There are so many stressors leading up to race day and the simple gesture of offering to help with the kids or dog just may give your running friend the boost they need before the taper!
+You may know from experience how hard it is to schedule those long training runs, so take the pressure off by offering to watch your runner friend’s kids or pets for a few hours in the weeks leading up to their race.
+There are so many stressors in the build up to race day and the simple gesture of offering to help with the kids or dog just may give your running friend the boost they need before the taper.

-Why: Because after a fall of watching epic marathons (and those who are taking on some serious back-to-back challenges) or cheering friends and relatives at local races you will be sure to catch the racing bug.
+After a fall of watching epic marathons (and those who are taking on some serious back-to-back challenges) or cheering friends and relatives at local races, you will be sure to catch the racing bug.
 There are plenty of spring races you can start training for, or perhaps you want to try and conquer something completely new like snowshoe racing or even an ultra.
 The racing world is your oyster and off seasons need not last forever.